PrincetonUniversity/PsyNeuLink/docs/source/QuickReference.rst

        + `MappingProjection`
-         Takes the value of the `OutputState` of one Mechanism, and converts it as necessary to provide it as the variable for the `InputState` of another Mechanism.
+         Takes the value of the `OutputState` of one Mechanism, and converts it as necessary to provide it as the variable for the `InputPort` of another Mechanism.

    + `ModulatoryProjection`
        Used in conjunction with ModulatoryMechanisms to regulate the functioning of one or more other Components.